FirelyTeam/firely-docs/vonk/configuration/configuration.rst

 ===========================

 In this section we assume you have downloaded and installed the Vonk binaries, and have obtained a license file.
-If not, please see the :ref:`previous section <getting-started>` and follow the steps there first.
+If not, please see the :ref:`previous section <getting_started>` and follow the steps there first.

 The steps you followed to get started will provide you with a basic Vonk server, that runs on a standard port and keeps the data in memory.